 #8: “I hate your Mum and you hate my dad.”

 Take a fresh approach to talking about your parents.
-Aim to understand each of them compassionately.
+Aim to understand each of them compassionately, maybe by looking at the context in which they each grew up.
 You needn’t like all they do to find aspects of the that each of you can appreciate.

 #9: “I’ll cook your dinner if you’ll wash my car.”